stonecoldpat/anonymousvoting/README.md

 Why Ethereum?
 ==============

+Ethereum is a platform for Smart Contracts that provides the following:

+Furthermore, Ethereum also provides the following:
+* A public communication channel (i.e. its peer to peer network).
+* All communication is authenticated (i.e. transactions are signed by the voter's Ethereum addresss)
-All communication must be public and authentication between the participants, and  a public bulletin board should be available to store the eligibility white list, voting keys and votes.
+* An immutable public ledger to store the voting information (i.e. eligibility white list, voting keys and votes).

-Ethereum's underlying peer to peer network provides the public communication channel.
-All communication is authenticated as transactions are signed by Ethereum addresses.
-The blockchain provides an immutable public ledger to store the voting information.

-Furthermore, Ethereum is a platform for 'Smart Contracts' that requires the peer to peer network, the economic majority, and the majority of miners to reach consensus on a program's execution.
+* Economic majority must reach consensus on a program's execution.

-This allows the Smart Contract that governs the Open Vote Network to self-enforce the execution of the protocol, and allow anyone to verify that the protocol has executed correctly.
+The above allows anyone to verify the execution of the program, and that the protocol is executed correctly.

 How does it work?
 ================